lej71904-debug/GroupB3-Project2/README.md

 ### Issue 14 – Mixed Units in size_or_weight, weight, and length
 Weight and size information in both sheets is stored as free text in a mixture of imperial and metric units.
 In Sales_Dump, size_or_weight conflates weight and size into a single field with no consistent type and 23 rows have no value.

+## Data Cleaning Proccess

+All data cleaning was performed manually in Microsoft Excel prior to importing the data into the database.
+No SQL cleaning statements were required.

+### Issue 1 – Inconsistent Date Formats (Sales_Dump.sale_date)
+All date values were manually reviewed and reformatted to the ISO standard YYYY-MM-DD format.
+Excel's Find and Replace was used to standardize common patterns, and remaining edge cases such as abbreviated month names and two-digit years were corrected by hand.
+After cleaning, the column contained zero null values and one consistent format across all 200 rows.

+### Issue 2 – Composite customer_info Field (Sales_Dump.customer_info)
+The single customer_info field was split into four separate columns using Excel's Text to Columns feature, applied once for each delimiter type.
+The extracted pieces were organized into four new columns: customer_name, loyalty_flag, student_flag, and checkout_type.
+The original customer_info column was then deleted.

+### Issue 3 – Inconsistent Payment Method Values (Sales_Dump.payment_method)
+All payment method values were standardized using Find and Replace.
+VISA and visa were replaced with Visa, MC was replaced with Mastercard, DEBIT and debit were replaced with Debit, and CASH was replaced with Cash.
+After cleaning all 200 rows contain one of 7 consistent values with no nulls.

+### Issue 4 – Mixed Discount Formats (Sales_Dump.discount)
+All discount values were converted to a uniform decimal format representing the discount rate.
+Find and Replace was used to remove percent symbols and text prefixes such as promo and student.
+Excel formulas were then written to divide any remaining whole number values by 100 to produce the correct decimal.
+Null values and blanks were treated as no discount and filled with 0.

+### Issue 5 – Mixed Tax Formats (Sales_Dump.tax)
+All tax values were converted to a uniform decimal format using the same approach as discounts.
+Find and Replace was used to remove labels such as HST and percent symbols, and Excel formulas were used to convert percentage values greater than 1 to their decimal equivalent by dividing by 100.
+The 33 rows with no tax value were left as NULL because a missing tax entry means the rate is unknown, which is different from a tax-exempt order.

+### Issue 6 – Currency Code Embedded in Price Fields (Sales_Dump.unit_price, Product_Supplier_Master.cost, list_price)
+In Sales_Dump the unit_price column was split into two new columns, unit_price_amount and unit_price_currency, by using Text to Columns with a space delimiter.
+The same approach was applied to cost and list_price in Product_Supplier_Master.
+The 5 rows where the currency was missing were filled in manually by checking the SKU prefix — SKUs containing -C- were assigned CAD and SKUs containing -U- were assigned USD.

+### Issue 7 – Missing and Prefixed line_total Values (Sales_Dump.line_total)
+Find and Replace was used to remove the dollar sign prefix from all line_total values and the column was formatted as a number.
+For the 62 rows with a missing line_total an Excel formula was written to calculate the correct value using unit_price_amount multiplied by quantity multiplied by (1 minus discount) multiplied by (1 plus tax).
+After cleaning all 200 rows have a numeric line_total value.

+### Issue 8 – Inconsistent Country Values (Sales_Dump.ship_country)
+Find and Replace was used to standardize all country values — USA was replaced with US and Canada was replaced with CA. The 3 rows with a missing ship_country were filled in manually by checking the order_id prefix.

+### Issue 9 – Student Flag Embedded in Category (Sales_Dump.category, Product_Supplier_Master.category)
+In Sales_Dump, Find and Replace was used to remove student annotations from category values leaving only the base category name.
+The student indicator was recorded in the student_flag column.
+In Product_Supplier_Master the same stripping was applied and additional inconsistencies were corrected manually.
+After cleaning both sheets contain exactly 7 clean base categories: Accessories, Apparel, Audio, Desk Setup, Lifestyle, School, and Tech.

+### Issue 10 – SKU Case Inconsistency (Both Sheets)
+Excel's UPPER() function was applied to the SKU column in both sheets to convert all values to uppercase.
+The formula results were then pasted as values to replace the original column.

+### Issue 11 – Duplicate and Variant Rows in Product_Supplier_Master
+Excel's built-in Remove Duplicates feature was used to identify and remove exact duplicate rows based on the SKU and product description columns.
+The remaining 53 rows represent legitimate distinct entries.
+Variant rows were already linked to their base product via the parent_sku column.

+### Issue 12 – Vendor Name Inconsistencies (Product_Supplier_Master.vendor_name)
+Find and Replace was used to correct Urban Sources to Urban Source.
+All vendor phone numbers were manually reformatted to a standard XXX-XXX-XXXX format.
+The annotation / email missing was removed from vendor_rep entries using Find and Replace.

+### Issue 13 – reorder_level Contains Text (Product_Supplier_Master.reorder_level)
+Find and Replace was used to replace the word ten with the number 10.
+The column was then formatted as a number.
+The 6 rows with no reorder_level were left as NULL because the correct reorder point is unknown.

+### Issue 14 – Mixed Units in size_or_weight, weight, and length
+In Sales_Dump the size_or_weight column was split into three new columns.
+Weight values were converted to grams using Excel formulas and stored in weight_g.
+Length values were converted to centimeters and stored in length_cm.
+Rows with a one size note were marked Y in a new one_size_flag column with all remaining rows filled as N. The original size_or_weight column was deleted.
+The same unit conversion formulas were applied to the weight and length columns in Product_Supplier_Master.